xxoo/jsex/readme.md

 * `0` and `-0` are different in jsex
 * Deserialized Object (from `parseJsex`) has a `null` prototype.
 Which means it is safe to use any key name. except `__proto__`.
 * `toJsex` use `valueOf` rather then `toJSON` to serialize custom data types
-* You can choose whether or not sorting the keys by the 2nd argument of `toJsex`.
+* You can choose whether or not sorting the keys with the 2nd argument of `toJsex`.
 In some particular cases it makes sance. eg: Comparing data structure.
 * By default ASCII control characters in string are escaped as `\x00` alike(rather then `\u0000`).
-You can change this behavior by the 3rd argument of `toJsex`.
+You can change this behavior with the 3rd argument of `toJsex`.

 ---